-A standard housing unit is defined as any one house, apartment, mobile home, group of rooms, or single room that is occupied or vacant and intended as separate living quarters.
+A standard housing unit is defined as any one house, apartment, mobile home, group of rooms ore single room that is occupied or vacant, and intended as separate living quarters.

-For this discussion, any unit is considered in substandard condition when the residential property is not up to the local building or housing code.
+For the purpose of this discussion, any unit is considered in substandard condition when the residential property that is not up to the local building or housing code.
 Any unit is considered substandard condition but suitable for rehabilitation if the renovation costs for the unit do not exceed the value of the property: land and buildings combined value.